Ben-Scr/UnityStack/README.md

 # UnityStack
-a collection of c# unity scripts
+A collection of C# Unity scripts to accelerate the game development process